RobertJLewis/RiBL/README.md

 # 7. Deployment
 ### Version Control
-The site was developed using the Gitpod editor and pushed to GitHub, where the remote repository is named 'optimal_health'.
-Throughout the development process, Git commands were used to manage and track changes to the code.
-These commands allowed for efficient collaboration and version control.
+The site was developed using VS Code and pushed to GitHub, where the remote repository is named 'optimal_health'.
+Throughout the development process, Git commands were utilized to manage and track changes to the code.
+These commands enabled efficient collaboration and version control.
 The following Git commands were used:

 ### Git add .
 * This command was used to add all files to the staging area, preparing them for commit.